LITTLE NESTON METHODIST CHURCH

 The church is conscious of the fact that it is part of the community and the church hall is also available for bookings for parties, and community groups etc., a U3A Table Tennis session is held in the church hall, also as a community service a luncheon club for the elderly is in operation.
 The church has been blessed over the last few years that we don't have to run to stand still like so many churches, being able to dedicate fund raising to outside projects, for this we give due thanks and praise to our Lord and Saviour.
 Mission is close to our hearts and the World Mission Services are well supported.
 We have a weekly newsheet to keep all the events and meetings at the forefront of everyones minds and a 20 or 30 page Newsletter at Christmas and Easter which is well furnished with contributions from members and friends.
 A copy of the monthly noticesheet is available to view in pdf format, please click noticesheet and follow link.

 Before the pandemic encouragingly there were more outside activities using the Church premises, which gives us a better sense of community.
+Things are thankfully now back to normal.

 HISTORY